 - Affordably priced business plan

-If there’s one CMS platform which most people have heard of, it’s WordPress.
-After being launched in 2003 and has become a major hit in the world of internet since.
-It provides with tools to create a feature-packed website or blog using videos, images, written content and more.
+If there’s one CMS platform that most people have heard of, it’s WordPress.
+After being launched in 2003 and has become a major hit in the world of the internet since.

 - Strong focus on security